Jordan Brady (basketball)

-Jordan Brady (born June 21, 1983) is an American former professional basketball player and former head coach with the Wisconsin Herd of the NBA G League creating a 33-67 record and having a 0.330 with them in his 2-year career with them. last he is one of the assistant coaches with the Windy City Bulls of the NBA G League.
+Jordan Brady (born June 21, 1983) is an American former professional basketball player and former head coach of the Wisconsin Herd under the NBA G League.
+Here, he created a 33–67 record, having a 0.330 with them in his 2-year career with them.
+He is also one of the assistant coaches of the Windy City Bulls under the NBA G League.

 He played college basketball at Dawson Community College, Salt Lake Community College and Utah Valley.

 He played internationally for Basket Racing Club Luxembourg.
 He played in the NBA D-League for the Utah Flash in 2009.
 In 2011, he played for the Los Angeles D-Fenders and the Idaho Stampede.

+June 2024 he was hired as the Director of Player Development for BYU Cougars men's basketball.